eric-ai-lab/Discffusion/README.md

 ### ComVG
 Download images from Visual Genome official websites.
-Put the Visual_Genome in the same path with DSD repo.
+Put the Visual_Genome in the same path with Discffusion repo.
 Download comvg_train.csv from [link](https://drive.google.com/drive/folders/1GOxInYPaVTZrFkhune-PN8LnV_weSIm6?usp=sharing) and put it in the [data](data) repo.
-Or you can directly download com_vg.zip from [link](https://drive.google.com/drive/folders/1GOxInYPaVTZrFkhune-PN8LnV_weSIm6?usp=sharing) and unzip it and put it in the same path with DSD repo.
+Or you can directly download com_vg.zip from [link](https://drive.google.com/drive/folders/1GOxInYPaVTZrFkhune-PN8LnV_weSIm6?usp=sharing) and unzip it and put it in the same path with Discffusion repo.

 ### RefCOCO
 We use the RefCOCOg split.
 Download from RefCOCOg github repo https://github.com/lichengunc/refer.
-Put refcocog in the same path with DSD repo.
+Put refcocog in the same path with Discffusion repo.

 ### VQA
 Download images from VQAv2 official websites.
-Put vqav2 in the same path with DSD repo.
+Put vqav2 in the same path with Discffusion repo.
 Download vqa_text_train.csv from [link](https://drive.google.com/drive/folders/1GOxInYPaVTZrFkhune-PN8LnV_weSIm6?usp=sharing) and put it in the [data](data) repo.

-The repo strutures are
+The repo strutures are:

 ```
 ├── DSD/